 After wind exposure, it’s important to compensate for water loss by using a humectant rich serum or spray.
 If you’ve exposed skin to high winds over many days, it’s also helpful to add a gentle exfoliating product to your routine.
 Exfoliating works towards the prevention of dry, dull and flaky looking skin.
 This can be as simple as using a conditioning cream cleanser like griffin+row skin cleanser cream with a naturally exfoliating muslin cloth.

 High winds instantly dehydrate your skin, making it difficult for moisturisers to penetrate, and slowing down the process of desquamation (shedding dead skin cells).
-At griffin and row, we recommend a few sprays of Hydrate before your moisturiser to assist the penetration of your moisturiser.
-Hydrate contains the same ingredients in your skin that help lock moisture in your skin.
-We also recommend Exfoliate cloth to gently remove dead skin cells and restore a more youthful complexion.
+At griffin+row, we recommend using Exfoliate after Cleanse to gently remove dead skin cells and restore a more youthful complexion.
+After Exfoliate, a few sprays of Hydrate before your moisturiser will assist the penetration of your moisturiser.
+Hydrate contains the same Natural Moisturising Factors (NMFs), naturally found in your skin, that help lock moisture in your skin.

 Have you ever felt like your skincare products have stopped working?
 Where they once made your skin glow, they now seem to have no effect?